MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 ## Issue 3: Administration of privileges for Project for the Web

 Project Operations relies on an external scheduling service.
-The service requires a user have several roles assigned that allows them to read and write to entities related to the WBS.
+The service requires that a user have several roles assigned that allow them to read and write to entities related to the WBS.
 These entities include project tasks, resource assignments, and task dependencies.
 If a user can't render the WBS when they navigate to the **Tasks** tab, it's probably because **Project** for **Project Operations** hasn't been enabled.
 A user might receive either a security role error, or an error related to a denial of access.

 ### Mitigation 1: Validate the application user and end-user security roles